kenos1/save-suroi-together/README.md

 *If you want your name on this list, make an issue or a pull request at the [Github](https://github.com/kenos1/save-suroi-together).
 If you want to sign anonymously, direct message `bien.star` on Discord.*

+- Leia
+- TTGetDunkedOn
+- 109
+- Cyby
+- Kenos
+- Kaklik
 - Bienstar
-- 109
 - Meower
+- Headphones Pig
+- Hugh Jass
-- TTGetDunkedOn
+- Cobby
 - 123OP
 - Yuyu/Lsis
+- L420
+- IOMAN
-- Headphones Pig
+- XNOR
-- Kenos
+- Ukraines Dude
-- Leia
+- NAMERIO
 - Preacher
-- Hugh Jass
-- Kaklik
 - XVC
-- L420
 - hk-ball
-- Ukraines Dude
-- NAMERIO
-- Cobby
 - Nora
-- Cyby
-- XNOR
 - MP220_YT
-- Anonymous
-- Anonymous
-- Anonymous
-- Anonymous
+- Anonymous (x4)

 ## Credits and Inspiration

 - [Save Nix Together](https://save-nix-together.org)